njonesnd19/njonesnd19.github.io/_pages/about.md

 ## Journal Papers

-  * N. Jones and E. Modiano, "Minimizing age of information in dpatially fistributed wireless networks".
+  * N. Jones and E. Modiano, "Minimizing age of information in spatially distributed wireless networks".
 Under review at IEEE/ACM Transactions on Networking (2023).
   * V. Tripathi, N. Jones, and E. Modiano, "Fresh-CSMA: A distributed protocol for minimizing age of information".
 Journal of Communications and Networks (2023). \[[IEEEXplore](https://ieeexplore.ieee.org/document/10323421)\]

 ## Conference Papers